We are on the road. To travel as far as we can into the lands of northern Greece. To see what we can see, find what we can find.

 The city is a peculiar mix.

 There are Byzantine churches, eastern minarets in the castle.
-Then alpine-looking buildings in the central streets: stone built with dark wood beams and hanging roofs for the snow.
+Then alpine-looking buildings in the central streets: stone-built with dark wood beams and hanging roofs for the snow.
 Unlike the rest of Greece there are few balconies and there are even wide pavements for pedestrians, very rare.
 It strikes more as a central European city.

-We take a short bus-boat ride over the mountain-reflecting lake in the centre of Ioannana to To Nisi – the island – with its small community and its many monasteries.
+With our koubara, we take a short bus-boat ride over the mountain-reflecting lake in the centre of Ioannana to To Nisi – the island – with its small community and its many monasteries.

 There is a small lopsided house where a bullet hole in the floorboards shows where Ali Pasha finally got his just rewards; old bakeries offering Ionnana’s nationally famous baklava sweet deserts; and we dine at a taverna selling the town’s signature dish of frog’s legs straight out of the luridly luminous green reedy waters that surrounds us.